Astragalus danicus: Description

 Astragalus danicus is a perennial herb.
 It grows to about 30 cm tall with pinnate 3–7 cm compound leaves having 13–27 5-12mm long hairy leaflets.
 Its flowers are usually in shades of blue and purple, rarely white, 15–18 mm long and clustered in short, compact racemes, looking like a single composite flower.
 They are followed by dark brown, fruit pods 7–9 mm long, with white hairs.
 There is some evidence that seeds persist in the soil seed bank, but seed dispersal is poor (generally only 50 cm).

 Habitat and distribution

 Astragalus danicus ranges across Europe from Ireland and subarctic Russia south to the Alps and central Ukraine.

 It grows on short, unimproved and dry grassland, usually over limestone or chalk, but can also be found on sand dunes, sandstone sea cliffs, machair and over mica-schist.
 Rarely it has been found on woodland rides and firing ranges.
 It grows to an altitude of just 710m.
-It is very unable to compete with taller plants and this seems to be the main reason it is not found in habitats with acidic or fertilised soils.
+It is unable to compete with taller plants and this seems to be the main reason it is not found in habitats with acidic or fertilised soils.